On this page:

 How do I make a voluntary repayment?

-Contact the ATO on 13 28 61 for further information on how to make your voluntary payment.Return to top
+You can contact the ATO on 13 28 61 for further information on how to make your voluntary payment or visit ATO voluntary repayments ATO voluntary repayment webpage.Return to top

 What happens if I can’t afford the repayments?

 If you believe that making your compulsory repayment would cause you serious financial hardship or there are other reasons why you should not have to make a compulsory repayment, you can apply to the ATO to defer your repayment.
 You will need to complete the Deferring your compulsory HELP, HECS or Financial Supplement repayment form, which is available on the ATO website (opens in a new window).
 The form asks for a detailed statement of your household income and expenditure to justify your claim of serious hardship.